JolifantoBambla/webgpu-spd/README.md

 ## Contributions

 Contributions are very welcome.
-If you find a bug, please file an issue [here](https://github.com/JolifantoBambla/webgpu-spd/issues).
-If you feel some important functionality is missing, feel free to submit a pull request [here](https://github.com/JolifantoBambla/webgpu-spd/pulls).
+If you find a bug or think some important functionality is missing, please file an issue [here](https://github.com/JolifantoBambla/webgpu-spd/issues).
+If want to help out yourself, feel free to submit a pull request [here](https://github.com/JolifantoBambla/webgpu-spd/pulls).

 ## Acknowledgements